introcompsys/spring2022/syllabus/schedule.md

 We'll also come back to differnt topics over and over again with a slightly different framing each time.
 This will both connect ideas, give you chance to practice recalling (more recall practice improves long term rentention of things you learn), and give you a chance to learn things in different ways.
 ```
 ````
+We'll spend a few classes doing an overview where we go through each topic in a litte more depth than an introduction, but not as deep as the rest of the semester.
+In this section, we will focus on how the different things we will see later all relate to one another more than a deep understanding of each one.
+At the end of this unit, we'll work on your grading contracts.

+We'll also learn more key points in history of computing to help tie concepts together in a narrative.

 Topics:
 - bash
 - man pages (built in help)